cstyan/adbDocumentation/README.md

 5. We send STAT to the device
 6. Device sends us OKAY
 7. We send WRTE to device
-8. We send the path of where we want to push a file to, `sdcard/testFile.txt`
+8. We send the destination of where we want to push a file to, `sdcard/`
 9. Device sends us OKAY
 10. Device sends us WRTE
-11. Device sends us STAT + some data about the destination we're sending to `sdcard/`
+11. Device sends us STAT + some info about the destination we're sending to `sdcard/`
 12. We send OKAY to device
 13. We send WRTE to device
 14. We send SEND to device, note that there is another 4 bytes in the data payload of this packet which is the length of the file destination + name in characters.
 This one is a little annoying, if we're sending to `sdcard//test.py` then the length is 15 characters.
 Usually we write the hex equivalent of our payload to the packet we're sending, however in this case we need those 4 bytes after SEND to actually